jf-t/fgolf/api.md

 I also need a method of scraping the statdata website more efficiently. i feel like they will block me at some point for obviously scraping the pages in succession.

+Another idea is to split logic more into object based...
+Component would contain controller functions and model logic as well. this way all of the logic would be tied together more.

+These component public functions would be called as middleware on the route, which would just respond with a simple callback of returning response. components will be used more as what they represent in compared to exactly what the function is doing.

+If i can plan out all of the functions that I need, i can create a more stable API

 Here is a list of every possible middleware function grouped together.
 They all exist inside the controllers:

 ### User Middleware:
-- create user
+- create user - UserController.createUser
-- get user by session
+- get user by session - UserController.checkSession
-- get user by id
+- get user by id - UserController.getUser
-- log in user
+- log in user - UserController.login
-- sign out user
+- sign out user - INCOMPLETE
-- update user by field
+- update user by field - INCOMPLETE
-- delete user
+- delete user - INCOMPLETE

 ### League Middleware
 - create league - LeagueController.createLeague